 AXA Group Remuneration policy became applicable to all AXA Group companies, including AMF, and their employees as of January 1, 2016.
-AMF's remuneration policy is aligned in all key respects with AXA Group's, and was approved by the Company's Board of Directors on February 21st 2018.
+AMF's Board approved Remuneration Policy is aligned in all key respects with AXA Group's and was last reviewed and approved by the Company's Board of Directors in November 2022.